Jingzhi-cyber/jz422-IDS706-Week8-Rust/README.md

 ## Features
 ### Data Analysis
-Included is a Python script data_analysis.py that performs basic data analysis tasks:
+Included is a Python script data_analysis.py that performs basic data analysis tasks using Polars:

 - Reads a dataset from a CSV file
 - Generates summary statistics like mean, median, and standard deviation